-- 1. Stop LSAService and NginxService in Windows, and /etc/init.d/LsiSASH stop in Linux. - 2.
-Replace the nginx.conf file with LSA HOME\server\conf. - 3.
-Change the nginx_default value in nginx.conf file to the Web Server Port value user selected during the LSA installation. - If necessary, change the same value in multiple places in the same file. - 4.
-Change the LSA_Default value in nginx.conf file to the LSA Server Port value user selected during the LSA installation. - If necessary, change the same value in multiple places in the same file. - 5.
-Place ssl.crt and ssl.key into LSA HOME\server\conf". - 6.
-Go to LSA HOME\conf directory and change the protocol type value to 1 (HTTPS) in LSA.conf. - 7.
+3. Change the nginx default value in the nginx.conf file to the Web Server Port value that the user selected during the LSA installation.

+If necessary, change the same value in multiple places in the same file.

+4. Change the LSA Default value in the nginx.conf file to the LSA Server Port value that the user selected during the LSA installation.

+If necessary, change the same value in multiple places in the same file.

+- 5. Place ssl.crt and ssl.key into LSA HOME\server\conf. - 6.
+Go to the LSA HOME\conf directory and change the protocol type value to 1 (HTTPS) in LSA.conf. - 7.
 Start NginxService and LSAService in Windows and /etc/init.d/LsiSASH start in Linux. - 8.
-From the <LSA HOME> directory, open the file startupLSAUI.bat, and start http to start https.
+From the <LSA HOME> directory, open the startupLSAUI.bat file, and change start http to start https.